rdorris2/MovieBuff/README.md

 1. Input: Movie name
 2. Output: List of Movie names
-3. Use keywords to create list of recommendations based off of matching keywords
+3. Use keywords to create list of recommendations based off of matching keywords (i.e. if the input movie has the keywords "friendship" and "teamwork" then the output list will be movies that also contain one or more of those keywords)
 4. Order by # of matching keywords
 5. Top 10